pierrejean-coudert/ReduxDelphi/README.md

 # ReduxDelphi

-ReduxDelphi is a predictable state container for Delphi apps.
+ReduxDelphi is a predictable state container for Delphi apps utilizing a unidirectional data flow.
 Inspired by https://github.com/reactjs/redux .

 This project is currently developped with Delphi 10.1

+The TodoMVC sample is based on immutable data structure (Generic immutable List).

 ## Counter sample code

+Here is a simple example showing the basic usage of Store, Actions, Dispatch,...:

 ```Pascal
 unit DemoCounterForm;